-For activities using Analytics as the reporting source (A4T), the the goal metric will always use the “Increment Count & Keep User in Activity” and “On Every Impression” settings.
-This is not configurable.
+For activities using Analytics as the reporting source (A4T), the goal metric uses the “Increment Count & Keep User in Activity” and “On Every Impression” settings.
+These settings are not configurable.

-For more information, see “While configuring my goal metics, why can’t I access the Advanced Settings options?” in Metric definitions - A4T FAQ.
+For more information, see “While configuring my goal metrics, why can’t I access the Advanced Settings options?” in Metric definitions - A4T FAQ.

 You can change your Reporting Settings options in Administration.